 This opens up a strategic conversation to which boards can contribute around the sourcing and deployment of capital.
 Directors should inquire of management’s focus on increasing electric-powered consumption by working with utilities to supply relatively low-cost power and with policymakers to provide supportive regulation.

-Encourage periodic reviews of operating practices that have a marked impact on energy consumption.
+Encourage periodic reviews of operating practises that have a marked impact on energy consumption.

 Learn and stay informed about evolving energy policy.